periabyte/periabyte.github.io/src/pages/blog/blog-2.md

 featuredImage: ./images/blog-2.jpg
 ---

 Are you the kind of person who is not organized?
 Or a person who hardly plans for something unless it is really important?
 Someone whose thoughts are scattered, someone who just really need clarity?
 Well, you and I are alike.
-I missed a lot of deadlines, failed a lot of tasks and even forgot a lot of important events.
+I missed a lot of deadlines, failed to do lots of tasks and even forgot numbers of important events.

 Recently, I’ve been having a hard time keeping track of the stuff that I have to do, ideas that come up or important dates I need to prepare for.
 I can't keep all this information inside my head, otherwise, I won't know what to prioritize, and worse, just straight-up forget them.
 So I need to have a ***permanent record*** and be able to control the flow of the new stuff, which led me to the good old-fashioned ***note-taking***.

 As a tech enthusiast and a developer, I tend to lean on to using Applications that are both accessible on any device that I have.
-I've tried several apps to be my main note-taking app, apps such as *Evernote*, *OneNote*, and *Google Keep*, they're all great and functional but somehow, it doesn't work for me.
+I've tried several apps to be my main note-taking tool, apps such as *Evernote*, *OneNote*, and *Google Keep*, they're all great and functional but somehow, it doesn't work for me.
 The reason?
 I always get ***distracted*** with the other stuff on my devices, such as social media, notifications, emails, messages, and games.
 That's when I realized that I needed something non-digital.

 Fortunately, I stumbled upon this system described as ***"Analog method for the digital age"*** developed by *Ryder Carroll* [(@rydercarroll)](https://twitter.com/rydercarroll), called **The Bullet Journal Method**